xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

          > Note:
          >
-         > For Appium 1.15 or above, you do not need to install ios_webkit_debug_proxy.
+         > For Appium 1.15.0 or above, you do not need to install ios_webkit_debug_proxy.

-6. Install WebDriverAgent

-The WebDriverAgent is a WebDriver server used to control iOS devices remotely.
-To install WebDriverAgent, you can refer to this document: [Install WebDriverAgent for iOS devices](https://docs.katalon.com/katalon-studio/docs/installing-webdriveragent-for-ios-devices.html#setting-up-the-ios-device).
+   - Carthage version 0.33 or newer.
+Carthage is a dependency manager for iOS development.
+To install carthage, copy and paste the command line arguement below:

+      `brew install carthage`

+      Since version 3.33.0 (included into Appium 1.20.0+) of XCUITest driver the Carthage dependency is not needed anymore
 ### Set up the iOS devices for mobile testing in Katalon Studio

 1. iOS emulators: